web-arts-unimelb/contrib/modules/contrib/httprl/README.txt

 **More Advanced HTTP Operations**

 Hit 4 different URLs, Using at least 2 that has a status code of 200 and erroring out the others that didn't return fast.
-Data is truncated as well.
+Using the Range header so only the first and last 128 bytes are returned.

     <?php
     // Array of URLs to get.